Is the Word ‘Adventure’ Intimidating? REI Thinks So—and Has Rebranded Its Tour Business Accordingly

 REI reported $3.7 billion in sales for 2021, a 36 percent increase from 2020, and 1.4 million new members for a total co-op membership of 21 million people.

-“Deciding to end 33 years of international trips was a difficult decision, but we wanted to expand our offerings and price points to include more people, and to support the many wonderful destinations and communities in the United States,” Seidl says.
+“Deciding to end 33 years of international trips was a difficult decision, but we wanted to expand our offerings and price points to include more people, and to support the many wonderful destinations and communities in the United States,” Seidl said.
 “Our international trips were profitable and we were an industry leader, but we realize not everyone can afford these trips.
 We were catering to a select group.
 By focusing on domestic trips, we can offer a wider range of experiences at a range of price points and skill sets.”

 Expanding Outdoor Access Is the Co-op’s Ultimate Goal